Brown University requires that all community members behave responsibly and legally in their use of the Universityʼs computing resources.

 IT Service Center

-Several computing clusters containing Windows and Macintosh computers are located on the Brown campus.
-Those in the CIT and SciLi are open 24 hours a day (except for Friday and Saturday); the remaining clusters are open 12 to 16 hours a day.
-There is a dedicated computing cluster restricted to graduate students located on the second floor of the Rockefeller Library.
-Students must use their Brown Cards to gain access to this cluster.
+Several computing labs containing Windows and Macintosh computers are located on the Brown campus.
+Those in the CIT and SciLi are open 24 hours a day (except for Friday and Saturday); the remaining locations are open 12 to 16 hours a day.
+There is a dedicated computing lab restricted to graduate students located on the second floor of the Rockefeller Library.
+You can swipe your Brown ID card to enter this room.
 It contains two Macintosh and ten Windows computers in addition to a high-speed laser printer.
-The Granoff Center for the Creative Arts also offers a multimedia lab with equipment and software for a wide variety of disciplines including, 3D modeling and animation, filmmaking, electronic music, and hypertext authoring.
-There are also several Internet kiosks in convenient locations on campus so students can quickly check email or a particular website.
+For more information about computing labs, see brown.edu/go/computinglabs.
+Specialized multimedia labs offer equipment and software for a wide variety of disciplines including 3D modeling and animation, filmmaking, electronic music, and hypertext authoring.
+For locations and hours, see brown.edu/go/mmllabs.

 Instructional Technology Group